kaungset123/Employee-Management/README.md

 **Attendance**
 - In a department, making attendance is in charge of HR
+- Ot time will calculate automatically and effect to the salary

 **Payroll**
 - HR make the salary calculating process with the aid of this system